 They recognise, therefore, that it is essential that this constituency of interests should be able to lobby the Mayor and Assembly on an equal basis and have therefore drawn up guidelines which should be followed by Members and officers at all times.

-The Anti-Fraud and Corruption Strategy, Policy and Response Plan covers our approach to tackling fraud and corruption and managing the associated risks.
-The strategy also establishes how suspected fraud should be reported, and how we will respond to and investigate allegations of fraud or corruption.
+Our Anti-Fraud and Corruption Policy and Response Plan covers our approach to tackling fraud and corruption and managing the associated risks.
+The policy also establishes how suspected fraud should be reported, and how we will respond to and investigate allegations of fraud or corruption.

 The GLA also has in place an Anti-Money Laundering Policy.
 This covers, in particular, the checks we will undertake when we make interest free loans and recoverable grants

 The Information security framework aims to ensure that the GLA's information is kept safe and secure and that appropriate policies and procedures are in place to minimise any risk of misuse, loss or damage to information.

 The purpose of the Records Management Policy is to establish a framework for the creation, maintenance, storage, use and disposal of GLA records, to support corporate governance and to facilitate compliance with the Freedom of Information Act 2000.
 The policy document incorporates the GLA's Retention Schedule and Historical Archiving Policy.